shiftplus-corp-homan-keisuke/frontend/database/SQL/level2-application/theory.md

 SELECT employee_id, first_name
 FROM employees
 WHERE department_id IN (
     SELECT department_id
     FROM departments
-    WHERE location_id = 1700
+    WHERE location = '東京'
 );
 ```